 All City of Port Phillip Councillors, employees, volunteers, contractors and community representatives must understand and act to prevent, detect, respond to and report any suspicions of child abuse, and maintain a child safe culture.

 The organisation overseeing the implementation and compliance with the Child Safe Standards is the Commission for Children and Young People.

 If you suspect or know of a child or young person being abused, you must report it:

 - if a situation is life threatening, contact police on Triple Zero (000)

-- for immediate concerns about the safety of a child, contact the Department of Human Services Child Protection Crisis Line by telephone on 13 12 78
+- for immediate concerns about the safety of a child, contact the Department of Families, Fairness and Housing Child Protection Crisis Line by telephone on 13 12 78

 - to discuss concerns about the safety of a child or young person, contact your local police station.